Mini Session Guide: What to Know Before Booking a Mini Session in Austin, TX

 What is a mini session?

 Before we get into the list, let’s define what a mini session is.
-If you haven’t heard this term before I gotchu!
-It is pretty much exactly how it sounds.
-A mini session is a shorter photo session ONLY on certain days, at specific times and may be specific themes.
+If you haven’t heard this term before, it is pretty much exactly how it sounds.
+A mini session is a shorter photo session.
+They are typically on specific days, at specific times and may be specific themes.
+In Austin, mini sessions are especially popular during fall and spring when the weather is perfect.

 Who are mini sessions for?